 Don't forget your flashlight or headlight for cave exploring

-- You're lucky if a California Condor flies right over you, it's known as a fly-over
+- Consider it good luck if a California Condor flies right over you!

 - Fun Fact: Pinnacles is the remnants of an ancient volcano.
 Over time, the earth split the ancient volcano apart and the other half of the volcano traveled south, and is today what is known as Neenach Volcano/Neenach Formation.

-Wow!
-What an adventure.
-You saw huge California Condors, hiked on top of narrow ridges, and explored caves.
-You didn't realize central California could be so beautiful!
-Maybe you thought it was just farmland.
-Well now you know that is not the case.
+Pinnacles is a really special place.
+It's full of huge California Condors, great hiking, and cave exploring.
+I didn't realize central California could be so beautiful!
+I guess I thought it was just farmland.
+Well now I know that is not the case.

 Pinnacles in my opinion is California's best kept secret.
 Not too many people know about it and less have actually visited.
 It's not too far from the Bay Area and definitely worth the trip.

-If you have a lot of fun at Pinnacles and want to go somewhere just as fun, consider visiting Yosemite National Park, Big Basin Redwoods State Park, or Sequoia and King's Canyon National Parks!
+If you enjoy your time at Pinnacles and want to go somewhere just as fun, consider visiting Yosemite National Park, Big Basin Redwoods State Park, or Sequoia and King's Canyon National Parks.
 Monterey is also close by and hosts beautiful parks such as McWay Falls and Point Lobos.
 If you're from Southern California, your next adventure could be camping at Mt.
 Baldy or Catalina Island!

 Question: Are the caves open right now?

 Answer: Pinnacles has 2 caves, Bear Gulch Cave and Balconies Cave.
 Both caves are really cool.
 Depending on the status of the bats and on the weather, one or both caves may be open or closed.
 To check the open/close status of both caves, click here.
 Don't forget your flashlight!

 Question: Is Pinnacles National Park dog friendly?